oss-review-toolkit/ort/website/docs/configuration/ort-yml.md

 ### Resolving Policy Rule Violations

 Resolutions should not be used to resolve license policy rule violations as they do not change the generated open source notices.
-To resolve a license policy rule violation either add a [license finding curation](#curations) to the .ort.yml file if the finding is in your code repository or add a curation to the [curations.yml](package-curations.md) if the violation occurs in a third-party dependency.
+To resolve a license policy rule violation, either add a [license finding curation](#curations) to the .ort.yml file if the finding is in your code repository or add a curation to the [curations.yml](package-curations.md) if the violation occurs in a third-party dependency.

 The code below shows the structure of a policy rule violation resolution in the `.ort.yml` file: